 WeatherReady Fest is about kids having fun while learning basic meteorological concepts.
-They will pretend they are FedEx airplanes avoiding thunderstorms in a fun exercise.
+Kids will pretend they are FedEx airplanes avoiding thunderstorms in a fun exercise.
 They will be thunderstorms dumping heavy rain on different kinds of ground using the Ward’s Flood Plain Model.
-The inventor of the activity will actually be at the Fest!

-Hey Members of the Weather/Emergency Enterprises: It’s not to late to exhibit or volunteer at WeatherReady Fest.
+Hey Members of the Weather/Emergency Enterprises: It’s time to sign up to exhibit or volunteer at WeatherReady Fest.
 Every member of the NWA and the Weather and Emergency Enterprise has a role at WeatherReady Fest!
 Pick the one that best suits you: Volunteer, Exhibitor, Activity Leader or Sponsor!

 Charles Dudley Warner said, “Everybody complains about the weather, but nobody does anything about it.”
-But at the National Weather Association WeatherReady Fest in Norfolk on Saturday, September 10, 2016, you will find all kinds of people who are doing something: meteorologists who study hurricanes, tornadoes, lightning, and more—to help […]
+But at the National Weather Association WeatherReady Fest in Orange County on Saturday, September 16, 2017, you will find all kinds of people who are doing something: scientists who study earthquakes, tsunamis, fires, floods, droughts, tornadoes, lightning, and more—to help […]